-A lowering of the ratings assigned to our debt securities by ratings agencies may further increase our future borrowing costs and reduce our access to capital.
+A lowering of the ratings assigned to our debt securities by ratings agencies may increase our future borrowing costs and reduce our access to capital.

 Our future access to the debt markets and the terms and conditions we receive are influenced by our debt ratings.
-Mediacom Communications's corporate credit rating is B1, with a stable outlook, by Moody's, and B+, with a stable outlook, by Standard and Poor's.
-Our senior unsecured credit rating is B3, with a stable outlook, by Moody's and B-, with a stable outlook, by Standard and Poor's.
-We cannot assure you that Moody's and Standard and Poor's will maintain their ratings on our parent company and us.
+Mediacom Communications's corporate credit rating is B1, with a stable outlook, by Moody's, and B+, with a positive outlook, by Standard and Poor's.
+Our senior unsecured credit rating is B3 by Moody's, with a stable outlook, and B-, with a positive outlook, by Standard and Poor's.
+We cannot assure you that Moody's and Standard and Poor's will maintain their ratings on Mediacom Communications and us.
 A negative change to these credit ratings could result in higher interest rates on future debt issuance than we currently experience, or adversely impact our ability to raise additional funds, and could have an adverse effect on the price of the notes.